Surface growth effects on reactive capillary-driven flow: Lattice Boltzmann investigation: 3. Results and Discussion

-$\rho_{1}$ and $\rho_{2}$ are the main and dissolved densities averaged over the region $[0,2L_{0}+1]\times[0,2L_{0}+1]$ with $L_{0}=5$ [lu] centered in the point $(N_{x}/2,h/2)$.
+$\rho_{1}$ and $\rho_{2}$ are the main and dissolved densities averaged over the region $[0,2L_{0}+1]\times[0,2L_{0}+1]$ with $L_{0}=5$ lu centered in the point $(N_{x}/2,h/2)$.
 Figure \ref{fig:theta} plots the contact angle versus the interaction parameter controlling adhesive forces between the solid and liquid phases.
 As the surface tension increases, it appears that the agreement between the two approaches is more stringent.
-Our findings are in good accordance with those reported in Ref.~\cite{huang}.
+Our findings are in good accordance with those reported by Huang et al.~(2007).

-\subsection{Capillary flow}
+\subsection{3.3~~~Capillary flow}

 Capillary flow occurs when a liquid spontaneously spreads inside a channel.
-This phenomenon was exhaustively modeled by Washburn and Lukas \cite{washburn,lucas}.
-It may be mentioned that historically capillarity played also an important role in the development of molecular theories \cite{intermolecular}.
-For two fluids with the same density and dynamic viscosity, by taking into account inertial effects, the centerline position of the invading front $z(t)$ satisfies the differential equation \cite{z_solution}
+This phenomenon was exhaustively modeled by Washburn and Lukas (Lukas, 1918; Washburn, 1921).
+It may be mentioned that historically capillarity played also an important role in the development of molecular theories (Israelachvili, 2011).
+For two fluids with the same density and dynamic viscosity, by taking into account inertial effects, the centerline position of the invading front $z(t)$ satisfies the differential equation (Szekely et al., 1971)

 The first term on the left-hand side accounts for the inertial resistance and the second one for the viscous resistance.
 The term on the right-hand side is due to capillary forces. $H$ and $L$ are the height and length of the capillary. $\theta$ is the contact angle formed by the wetting fluid.
-Under the assumption of a constant contact angle, a solution of Eq.~\ref{eq:diff} is obtained by \cite{succi2}
+Under the assumption of a constant contact angle, a solution of Eq.~\ref{eq:diff} is obtained by (Chibbaro et al., 2009a)